 Slumlords.
 Many Oakland apartments have horrible, ridiculously sketchy reviews on sites like city-data and yelp.
 Complaints such as rudeness, laziness, and unprofessionalism give way to stronger accusations of sexism, racism, loss of privacy and money, as well as straight up creepiness.
 So, go into your apartment search with the skepticism you would use with a used car salesman.
 Before the meeting, check out your landlord on landorslum.com, a landlord rating system.
 Or, just simply google the apartments and see what comes up.
 When viewing the apartment, make sure you actually see the one you will be living in.
 Often times, a crummy landlord will show the one nice unit in the whole building and claim, “It looks just like this one”.
 Sure it does.
 When you see the lease, keep an eye out for completely ridiculous things in the fine print, such as not being able to have guests, or giving the landlord the right to come into the apartment whenever he feels like it.
-Also, make sure all the promises about maintenance, safety, rent prices, and deposits are in the lease.
+Also, make sure all the promises about maintenance, rent prices, and deposits are in the lease.
 That way you will have legal recourse if your slumlord never gets around to fixing your toilet, trash chute, or that window in the lobby that has become a doggy door for junkies and thieves.

 “Creative Types”.
 Do phrases like “creative types” make you cringe?
 Do you define yourself as an interactive artistic revolutionary, or maybe just a humble dharma bum?
 Find salvation in creative collaborations with other artists, musicians, street performers, eccentric techies, and the like.
 Search craigslist and the classifieds for shared live/work warehouses.
-Rent is much cheaper when split between a group of like-minded people, and the environment will be like an incubator of creative inspirations.
+Rent is much less when split between a group of like-minded people, and the environment will be like an incubator of creative inspirations.